 Children on the autism spectrum may face unique challenges at school or while learning a new skill.
 With the help of discrete trial training (DTT) and applied behavior analysis (ABA) therapy, they can learn important skills, understand certain concepts and improve communication skills.
 If your child is on the autism spectrum or facing any behavioral difficulties, help and guidance is available at Journey ABA.

-At Journey Autism & Behavioral Care Centers, we believe that with the right support and encouragement, clients with autism and other intellectual/developmental disabilities can live independent and successful lives.
+At Journey ABA, we believe that with the right support and encouragement, clients with autism and other intellectual/developmental disabilities can live independent and successful lives.
 Instead of trying to cure autism, we help individuals effectively manage their symptoms and learn vital life skills.

 If you’re looking for a treatment center that offers discrete trial training in Massachusetts or Florida, contact us at 844.222.4513 to learn more.

 Discrete trial training or teaching is an evidence-based practice that was formulated by Ivar Lovaas at the University of California, Los Angeles.
 It involves breaking down a skill into small and discrete steps.
 Instead of teaching something in one go, the trainer breaks it down into small steps or units and uses positive reinforcement to encourage the child to complete the steps and master the skill.

 Thus, DTT is a series of teaching attempts or discrete trials.
 Each trial is carefully simplified and structured in advance, and the student may respond either correctly or incorrectly.
 For a correct response, they receive praise or a small gift or reinforcer like candy.
 Meanwhile, if the child responds incorrectly, they are corrected but not given any reinforcement.

 Through repetition, correction, and positive reinforcement, the child is finally able to learn the skill.